Customer-managed keys for encryption

 • Managed services: Data in the Databricks control plane (notebooks, secrets, and Databricks SQL query data).

-• Workspace storage: Your workspace’s root S3 buckets and the EBS volumes of compute resources in the classic compute plane.
+• Workspace storage: Your workspace storage bucket (which contains DBFS root) and the EBS volumes of compute resources in the classic compute plane.

 Unity Catalog also supports the ability to read from and write to S3 buckets with KMS encryption enabled.
 See Create a storage credential for connecting to AWS S3